Plans, Action Credits, and Usage Limits

-Lite plans do not have access to the Scheduler or Batch systems.
+Lite plans do not have access to the Schedules or Bulk Operations systems.

 Unlimited plans have unlimited Action credits in most cases.
 SMS and email sent via our accounts have limits.
-Additionally, batches also have maximum size limitations that can be raised by upgrading.
+Additionally, bulk operations also have maximum size limitations that can be raised by upgrading.

 SMS & Email Exception

 Sending emails and text messages on your behalf costs us money.
 To protect ourselves from abuse, all plans come with limits on these Actions, including Unlimited plans.
 There are ways to easily work around these limits by setting up your own accounts to send SMS and emails.